 His cross is every tree."

 The Most Reverend Mannases Kuria (1929-2005) Archbishop of Kenya was once asked, "Is it true that there is a new church opening every day on the continent of Africa?"
 He replied, "I can only speak for my Archdiocese.
 There is one new Anglican congregation developing every week."
 On the official photograph at the Lambeth Conference in 1988of bishops from all around the world, there were more black faces than white.
 Roles are now changing as one national church supports another, and one part of the World Christian body builds up another.
 In what ways can my fellow Christians in other parts of the world help me, and how can I help them?
-Jesus' World view means belonging as brothers and sisters to the mystical Body of Christ around the World.
+Jesus' World view means belonging as brothers and sisters to the mystical Body of Christ around the world.
 The groups we associate with condition our intolerance.
 No one is entirely free from favoritism.
 In the words of Saint Augustine, also known as Augustine of Hippo (354-430 AD) from North Africa, pride becomes "a perverse desire of height."
 Many of us are very often just like Professor Higgins in the musical "My Fair Lady."
 He asks, "Why can't they behave like us?"
-Worldwide Christian kinship should not allow any racial tensions nor any bigotry between poor or rich, black or white, heterosexual or homosexual, even feminist or male chauvinist!
+Worldwide Christian kinship should not allow any racial tensions nor any bigotry between poor or rich, black or white, heterosexual, lesbian or gay even feminist or male chauvinist!
 We all fall under the Word of God, and the Scriptures divinely direct us.✞

 The Christian cultural body varies from Sari Indian women to Messianic Jews according to their local culture.
 The Christian cultural body draws together all nations, races, cultures, and every language group.
 Rebecca Manley Pippert (1949-Present) writes of this body across cultures, "What a tonic to my student doubts it has been to see Christ manifested in cultures vastly different from my own!
 To watch Thai believers witness to illiterate villagers through the dramatization of the Prodigal Son story."✞